Fermionic spinon theory of the hourglass spin excitation spectrum of the cuprates: Discussion

 Although the model contains several phenomenological parameters, we note that the hourglass-shaped spectrum can be reproduced using only the $J$, $J'$, and $J''$ couplings.
 However, in that case, the characteristic features appear at lower energies and are less distinct.
 The CDW order affects the Heisenberg couplings as well, see Eq.~(\ref{eqn:Ham_int}), and we chose $g=0.1$ to control the relative amplitude.

 Importantly, the hourglass profile arises from averaging the CDW order over both spatial directions.
+The motivation for this is the following: the correlation length in most cuprate materials is quite small($<~\SI{100 }{\angstrom}$), and in any real sample there are domains with various order orientation \cite{Tranquada1995,Fujita2004}.
+A similar averaging procedure was done in Ref. \cite{Vojta2004} to study the hourglass shaped spectrum of LBCO.
 Without this averaging, two distinct triplon branches appear, as illustrated in Fig.~\ref{fig:susceptibility_piflux_RPA_CDW_separate}.
 Panels (a) and (b) correspond to the CDW order along the $x$ and $y$ directions correspondingly.
 In panel (a), the triplon branch exhibits a minimum at $(\pi,\pi)$, whereas in panel (b) the minimum is shifted away from $(\pi,\pi)$.
 The combination of the two produces the characteristic hourglass-shaped dispersion.

 In Appendix~\ref{app:RPA_noCDW} we analyze RPA renormalized spin structure factor without the CDW order.
 While the triplon branch is observable, it does not have a typical hourglass shape and the spinon continuum spreads all the way to zero energies, making it harder to relate to the experimental observations.